DIY project: adding bamboo veneer flowers to Ikea Lack tables

 4. Clip a sheet of paper to the clipboard and lean it against the wall.
 Place your image under the projector and aim it at the clipboard.
 (You could tape the sheet of paper to the wall instead, but the clipboard provides a smoother surface for tracing.)
 Measure the projection and adjust the distance of the projector from the wall until you achieve the right size flower.
 This cosmo is 18 inches in diameter.

 5. Trace the outline of the flower, then cut it out.
-I found using a craft knife to be faster than scissors.
+I found using a utility knife to be faster than scissors.
 Use whatever tool you’re more comfortable with.

 6. Tape the flower to the table to visualize your pattern and decide the size of your next flower.